kobylyanskiy/edge-docs/docs/quickstart.md

 ## Connect Edge GNSS module

-Edge GNSS module is a positioning device interfaced via CAN bus.
-It includes a GPS/GLONASS/BeiDou/Galileo receiver, a high-precision barometer, and two 3-axis compasses.
+Edge GNSS module is a positioning device that contains a GNSS receiver, a high-precision barometer and two 3-axis compasses.
-The module has 2 ports internally connected to the same CAN bus.

 To connect Edge GNSS module to Edge use a JST-GH-4P to JST-GH-4P cable.